Your ICT partner

 Is this correct? (y/N) y

-The during the key generating process it is requesting the identity for whom the keys are ment:
+The during the key generating process it is requesting the identity for whom the keys are meant:

 You need a user ID to identify your key; the software constructs the user ID